 On Friday a disappointing reading on consumer sentiment was released.

 Copper for delivery within three months traded 0.2% down at $6,665 in early hours of trading on the London Metal Exchange (LME).
 During the week, the metal was down 1.2%.
 Inventory levels closed at 427,725 tonnes Thursday, down 775 tonnes.
 Copper is expected to trade sideways with support at $6,647 and resistance at $6,681.

 , which closed at $63.17 in the previous trading session, has support at $62.87, while resistance lies at $64.01, followed by $64.84.
 Meanwhile,

 Aluminum for delivery within three months traded flat at $2,015 per ton in early hours of trading at the LME.
 LME inventories were up by 5,825 tonnes to close at 4.38 million tonnes.
 Aluminum faces support at $2,009 and resistance at $2,022.

 ended yesterday's session at $10.84, close to its resistance of $10.99, after which is technically was seen to be crossing $11.14.
 Its support lies at $10.65.
-Kaiser Aluminum (KALU - Get Report) closed at $37.60, with support and resistance at $36.90 and $38.09, respectively.